arthurbrazil/SurgiShop-ERP-Scanner/surgishop_erp_scanner/surgishop_erp_scanner/README.md

 | **Stock Reconciliation** | ✅ Enabled | Allow expired batches on Stock Reconciliation documents |
 | **Sales Returns** | ✅ Enabled | Allow expired batches on Sales Returns |

+### Condition Tracking

+Track the condition of items on Purchase Receipts and propagate to Stock Ledger Entries.

+#### Features:
+- **Condition field on Purchase Receipt Items** - Select from configurable options (e.g., "<3mo Dating", "Blister Damage", "Expired", etc.)
+- **Automatic propagation to Stock Ledger Entry** - Condition is copied on submit
+- **Configurable options** - Manage condition options via **SurgiShop Condition Settings**

+#### How to configure:
+1. Go to **SurgiShop > SurgiShop Condition Settings**
+2. Add/remove condition options as needed
+3. Save - options will be synced to the Purchase Receipt Item and Stock Ledger Entry fields

 ### Stock Controller Override

 This app overrides the default ERPNext StockController behavior to allow expired products to be received into the system for inbound transactions, based on the settings configured above.